open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ## Roadmap

-To facilitate the review process and progressively deliver value to the OpenTelemetry community, a series of OTEPs and tools are proposed.

 ### OTEPs

-* **Telemetry Schema** (a.k.a Resolved Telemetry Schema)
+To facilitate the review process and progressively deliver value to the OpenTelemetry community, a series of OTEPs.

+* **Telemetry Schema(s) - Structure and Formats**: This OTEP will weigh the pros and cons of a single schema versus a dual-schema approach.
+It aims to identify the optimal solution and define the structures and formats for the two concepts introduced in this OTEP: the Component and Resolved Telemetry Schema.
+  We plan several sub-OTEPs to progressively introduce and phase the concepts discussed in this document:
-    * File format V1.2: This OTEP will add a registry section containing a list of fully resolved attributes, metrics, and other telemetry signals defined in the existing semantic convention registry.
-Once implemented, the telemetry schema published by the OpenTelemetry project will contained the registry of all the standardized attributes, metrics, and signals defined by the semantic conventions.
+  * **Phase 1**: Introduce a registry section with a list of fully resolved attributes, metrics, and other telemetry signals from the existing semantic convention registry.
+Upon implementation, the OpenTelemetry project's telemetry schema will include a registry of all standardized attributes, metrics, and signals as defined by the semantic conventions.
-    * File format V1.3: This OTEP will add a resource, instrumentation library, and schema sections to represent the telemetry signal emitted by an application (and its dependencies), or by a library.
-Telemetry Schema V1.3 depends on the definition of Component Telemetry Schema V1.0.
+  * **Phase 2**: Add sections for resource, instrumentation library, and schema sections to represent telemetry signals emitted by an application (and its dependencies) or a library.
+Initially, only metrics, logs, and spans definitions will be supported.
-    * Dependency Management: This OTEP will describe the method use to collect the resolved telemetry schemas from dependencies.
-* **Component Telemetry Schema** (a.k.a Application/Library Telemetry Schema)
-    * File format V1.0: This OTEP will allow application or library authors to define the telemetry signals (metrics, logs, spans) emitted by their components.
-    * File format V1.1: This OTEP will allow application or library authors to override the definitions inherited from a parent resolved schema.
+  * **Phase 3**: Enable application or library authors to override definitions inherited from a parent resolved schema.
-    * File format V1.2: This OTEP will add support for events in the schema section.
-This OTEP is contingent upon the approval of events in OpenTelemetry.
+  * **Phase 4**: Implement support for events in the schema section, pending the approval of events in OpenTelemetry.
-    * File format V1.3: This OTEP will add support for metric_groups (multivariate metrics) in the schema section.
-This will only be relevant if a support for multivariate metrics is planned in the Client SDK Generator.
+  * **Phase 5**: Introduce support for multivariate metrics in the schema section, relevant only if the Client SDK Generator plans to support multivariate metrics.
-* **Resolved Telemetry Schema Distribution**: blabla.
+* **Dependency Management and Telemetry Schema Distribution**: This OTEP will outline the method for collecting resolved telemetry schemas from dependencies.

-### Tools
+### Proof of Concept and Tools

-* OTel Weaver Commands
+A proof of concept, OTel Weaver, is under development to test the feasibility of the proposed approach.
+It will support the following commands:

-    * `resolve registry`: This command will produce a Telemetry Schema V1.2 from the official OpenTelemetry semantic convention registry.
+    * `resolve registry`: Generates a Resolved Telemetry Schema from an OpenTelemetry semantic convention registry.
-    * `resolve schema`: This command will produce a Telemetry Schema V1.3 from a Component Telemetry Schema V1.0 (or upper version).
+    * `resolve schema`: Creates a Resolved Telemetry Schema from a Component Telemetry Schema.
-    * `search registry`: This command will provide search capabilities within the official OpenTelemetry semantic convention registry.
+    * `search registry`: Offers search functionality within an OpenTelemetry semantic convention registry.
-    * `search schema`: This command will provide search capabilities within a Component Telemetry Schema V1.0 (or upper version).
+    * `search schema`: Provides search capabilities within a Component or Resolved Telemetry Schema.
-    * `gen-client sdk`: This command will generate a Client SDK from a Component Telemetry Schema V1.0 (or upper version) or a Telemetry Schema V1.3.
+    * `gen-client sdk`: Generates a Client SDK from a Component or Resolved Telemetry Schema.
-    * `gen-client api`: This command will generate a Client API from a Component Telemetry Schema V1.0 (or upper version) or a Telemetry Schema V1.3.
+    * `gen-client api`: Produces a Client API from a Component or Resolved Telemetry Schema.

-* OTel Weaver Plugin System
-    * Plugin Framework
+A Plugin System is planned to allow community contributions to the OTel Weaver tool.
+Proposed plugins include:

-    * Plugin to collect telemetry schemas from external dependencies.
+* An example of plugin for gathering resolved telemetry schemas from external dependencies.
-    * Plugin to check compatibility between two telemetry schemas.This tool will verify that two successive versions of the same Telemetry Schema adhere to the specified compatibility rules.
+* An example of compatibility checker plugin to ensure successive versions of the same Telemetry Schema follow specified compatibility rules.

-Other tools will be developed by the broader community and could be implemented by relying on the standardized format of the Resolved Telemetry Schema.
+Additional tools are anticipated to be developed by the broader community, leveraging the standardized format of the Resolved Telemetry Schema.

 ## Links